-This qualification is designed for learners who are working, or would like to work, in a managerial role within any sector or industry.
-It is ideal for those who have worked in an entry-level managerial role or who've been working at that level for a short period of time and are looking to further develop the managerial skills.
+This qualification is designed for learners who are working, or would like to work, in an entry level managerial role within any sector or industry.
+It's ideal for those who are new to the managerial role or who've been working at that level for a short period of time.

-There are no specific recommended prior learning requirements for these qualification/these qualifications.
-However, learners may find it helpful if they've already achieved a Level 3 Management or related qualification.
+There are no specific recommended prior learning requirements for this qualification.
+However, learners may find it helpful if they've already achieved a Level 2 qualification.

 Entry is at the discretion of the centre.
-However, learners should be aged 18 or above to undertake this qualification.
+However, learners should be aged 16 or above to undertake this qualification.